dev-mohieb/nft-landing-page/README.md

 'a' elements serve the purpose of this website's "buttons", since they link to other pages, while the 'button' elements don't.

-I also added responsivity using Flexbox and Grid, two proprties which I have incorporated on my own, not from Scrimba's course.

 Live: ---